Obion County DUI Court Process

 3. Trial (If No Plea Deal)

-• What prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were driving a vehicle and that you were under the influence of alcohol or drugs to the extent that your normal faculties were impaired, or that your blood alcohol content (BAC) was 0.08% or higher.
+- What prosecution must prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
+They must present evidence to establish that you were operating a vehicle on a public road or highway in Obion County and that your blood alcohol content (BAC) was 0.08% or higher, or that you were otherwise impaired.

-• Common defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not impaired at the time of driving.
+- Common defenses: Common defenses to DUI charges include challenging the legality of the traffic stop, questioning the accuracy of the breathalyzer test, and presenting evidence that you were not impaired.

 First Offense